QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 experiment_model(shocks, S, model, run_shooting, plot_results, 'g')
 ```

-We note that such a policy change impacts consumption and capital in an interesting one:
+We note that such a policy change impacts consumption and capital in an interesting way:

 - Consumption:
     - Drops immediately at the announcement of the policy and continues to decline over time in anticipation of the one-time surge in $g$.